david-vanderson/dvui/readme-implementation.md

 - `dataGet()` - retrieve data (you must specify the type, but DVUI will (in Debug builds) check that the stored and asked-for types match
 - `dataSetSlice(), dataGetSlice()` - store/retrieve a slice of data
 - `dataRemove()` - remove a stored data

+The first parameter to these functions can be null during a frame (between `Window.begin()` and `Window.end()`).
+If outside the frame or from a different thread, you must pass the `Window` as the first parameter.

 If a stored data is not used (`dataSet()` or `dataGet()`) for a frame, it will be automatically removed.
 If you only want to store something for one frame, you can `dataSet()`, then next frame when `dataGet()` returns it, use `dataRemove()`.